Comparing shapes of high genus surfaces: Metrics on the Space of Shapes on Surfaces

-Our next goal is to show that the distance between two shapes is realized by a homeomorphism of the surface $F$.
+In the rest part of this section, we will show that the function $d$ is a distance function on the shape space $\mathcal{S}(F)$, and the energy minimizer is realized by a quasiconformal homeomorphism between two surfaces.
+We will first prove the existence of the minimizer based on the lower semi-continuity of the energy.

 In general, a sequence of homeomorphisms $f_n$ of a surface may converge to a singular map, such as a constant map.
 We show that singular maps will not occur for the limit of an energy-minimizing sequence.

-Given two hyperbolic surfaces $(F, \bar{g}_1)$ and $(F, \bar{g}_2)$, all $K$-quasiconformal homeomorphisms between them are $D$-quasi-isometries, with the constant of distortion $D$ depending only on $K$(see, e.g.\cite{fletcher2007quasiconformal}).
-Hence these $K$-quasiconformal homeomorphisms are equicontinuous.
+Given two hyperbolic surfaces $(F, \bar{g}_1)$ and $(F, \bar{g}_2)$, all $K$-quasiconformal homeomorphisms between them are equicontinuous.
+(See Theorem 4.4.1 in \cite{hubbard2006teichmuller}.)
 The following lemma shows that this result also holds for $K$-quasiconformal homeomorphisms between two flat tori.
 To prove this lemma, we use the extremal length of curve families in the annulus (see e.g. \cite{fletcher2007quasiconformal}).

 \begin{lemma} Let $f_n:(\mathbb{T}^2, g_1) \to (\mathbb{T}^2, g_2)$ be a family of $K$-quasiconformal homeomorphisms between two flat tori with unit area.
 Then the maps $f_n$ are equicontinuous. \end{lemma} \begin{proof} Let $J$ be the injective radius of $(\mathbb{T}^2, g_1)$, and $d_{g_i}(x, y)$ denote the distance between $x$ and $y$ in the metric $g_i$, where $i = 1, 2$.
 Then for any $0<r<J$, if $d_{g_1}(x, y)< r$, then there exists an embedded annulus $A$ in $(\mathbb{T}^2, g_1)$ centered at the midpoint of $x$ and $y$, whose inner radius is $r/2$ and outer radius is $J/2$.
 Moreover, it separates $\mathbb{T}^2$ into two components, one of which is a flat disk with radius $r/2$ containing $x$ and $y$.